 The Bristol Mentors scheme matches successful applicants with an alumni mentor who will help you explore ideas, share advice and give you an edge to break into the job sector that interests you.
 Find out if you are eligible to participate in this programme.

 Read Chloe's blog post to find out how she used her time at University to explore different options and decide on what career suited her best.

 Browse our collection of resources for support with CVs, applications, interviews and much more.

 Read the latest student and graduate stories, round-ups of Careers events and top tips and advice from your Careers Service.

 Did you know?

-Around 70% of advertised vacancies do not require a specific degree, and are open to graduates of any discipline.
+Around 70% of advertised vacancies do not require a specific degree and are open to all graduates.

 mycareer lists exclusive vacancies from employers who want to work with you!